Why we often fail at New Year's resolutions.

 Turn Resolutions into Results

 At the end of the day, resolutions are about who we want to become.
-They’re small promises we make to ourselves, rooted in self-improvement and self-justification, long term vision and planning, and the pride of looking back and saying: I did that and I am very proud of it.
+They’re small promises we make to ourselves, rooted in self-improvement and self-justification, long-term vision and planning, and the pride of looking back and saying: I did that and I am very proud of it.

-By applying the SMART approach, you turn “Someday, I should work on that” into a concrete, achievable path, and when that skill development path includes structured, industry recognized training like CIET’s, you give yourself both the direction and the confidence to move forward with purpose.
+By applying the SMART approach, you turn “Someday, I should work on that” into a concrete, achievable path, and when that skill development path includes structured, industry-recognized training like CIET’s, you give yourself both the direction and the confidence to move forward with purpose.

 So, this year, instead of a resolution you’ll forget by February, choose one you’ll be proud to share at the next Christmas party, and invest in both your current and future self.